-E. Board Diversity.
+F. Board Diversity.

 During 2019, the Nominating Committee and the Board of Directors adopted a formal Board Diversity Policy, a copy of which is linked here.
 This policy focuses on the consideration of cognitive diversity in identifying nominees for Director.
+This policy, as are all policies, is reviewed, updated and approved annually.